retentioneering/retentioneering-tools/docs/_build/html/_sources/clustering.rst.txt

 |

-We can see that this cluster #0 consists of users who explore catalog, products 1 and 2, then reach the 'cart', but lost after the cart.
+We can see that this cluster #0 consists of users who explore catalog, products 1 and 2, then reach the ‘cart’, but lost after the cart.
 To see how users in cluster 0 get to the cart we can plot step_matrix centered around cart:

 .. code:: ipython3